 Damper is used for the in-game Wheel Damper setting.
-This adds weight to the wheel when the car is moving slowly.
+This adds notable weight to the wheel when the car is moving slowly.
 Without this, the wheel feels very light in slow corners, which is quite unnatural.
-Since it is commonly suggested to set Damper to 0, make sure this is on.
+I usually have the Damper set to 0, but it is needed in this game.

 BOOST should always be turned off.
 For an in-depth look as to why, see my BOOST Force Feedback Analysis.

 In Game Options > Settings > Controls, Vibration & Force Feedback > Thrustmaster TX / T300 > Calibration:

 I raise the Steering Linearity to make the wheel less sensitive when the wheel is centered.

 In Game Options > Settings > Controls, Vibration & Force Feedback > Thrustmaster TX / T300 > Vibration & Force Feedback:

 |Vibration & Force Feedback

 Vibration & Force Feedback Strength is the overall strength of the force feedback.
 Raising it too much starts to overwhelm the wheel, making the wheel feel heavy and lifeless.
 I find the range of 70-75 works best, depending on the track.
 This also scales the vibration effects, so if you change this too much, you will have to adjust the vibration effects to compensate.

 On Track Effects is the vibrations felt based on the track surface.
 This is quite a strong effect, so you may want to lower this, depending on your personal preference.